 Hello, Part 4 is ready !

-1- What is Functional programming ?
+1- What is Functional programming?

+An approach of solving problems by decomposing complicated processes.
+The goal is avoid changing state or mutating values outside of its scope.
 There are three main concepts.
 These concepts are: separating functions and data, immutability, and first-class functions.

 3- What is ARC and how is it different from AutoRelease?

 Autorelease is still used ARC.
 ARC is used inside the scope, autorelease is used outside the scope of the function.

 The Foundation is a gathering of classes for running with numbers, strings, and collections.
 It also describes protocols, functions, data types, and constants.
 CoreFoundation is a C-based alternative to Foundation.
 Foundation essentially is a CoreFoundation.
 We have a free bridge with NS counterpart.

 5- What’s accessibilityHint?

 accessibilityHint describes the results of interacting with a user interface element.
 A hint should be supplied only if the result of an interaction is not obvious from the element’s label.

 This tells Interface Builder to go ahead and remove the constraints when we build and run this code.
 It allows the layout engine to figure out a base layout, and then we can modify that base layout at run time.

 7- Are you using CharlesProxy ?
 Why/why not ?